 For Double-Take Move, license keys do not have a grace period and must be activated in order to be used.
-Once the license has been activated, you will have 60 days to complete your migration process.
+Once the license has been activated, you will have a specific number of days to complete your migration process, depending on your license type.